Rights group says migrants face beatings, abuse in Bulgaria

 An Afghan refugee was shot dead near the Turkey-Bulgaria border on Oct.
 15, a killing condemned by the United Nations.

-Nikolina Milic from the Belgrade center said staff had also asked refugees about conditions in Turkey and Serbia, but they had only complained about the treatment in Bulgaria.
+Nikolina Milic from the Belgrade centre said staff had also asked refugees about conditions in Turkey and Serbia, but they had only complained about the treatment in Bulgaria.

 Avgustina Videva, a spokeswoman for Bulgaria’s refugees agency, said it had no information about alleged abuses.

-"None of those who are accommodated in the refugee centers have complained about mistreatment by Bulgarian authorities,” Videva told Reuters.
+"None of those who are accommodated in the refugee centres have complained about mistreatment by Bulgarian authorities,” Videva told Reuters.

 Bulgaria expects to see around 15,000 refugees entering the country by the end of the year.